 A polyp is a nodule or lump that grows on the inner lining of the organs.
 An endometrial polyp develops from the endometrial tissue and grows inside the uterine cavity.
 A cervical polyp originates from the epithelial cells of the cervix and grows on the outside of the uterus, at the top of the vagina.
-These polyps are usually not very harmful except for their symptoms but chances are around 1 to 3% may turn out to be cancerous.
+Typically, these polyps are not highly detrimental, primarily causing symptoms.
+However, there is a slight probability, ranging from 1 to 3%, that they may become cancerous.

 - Irregular menstrual bleeding.